 The dogs' popularity rose in the 17th and 18th centuries throughout the southern U.S., and they were soon called "Southern bulldogs" or "Alabama bulldogs."
 It wasn't until the 1980s where "American bulldog," became their common name.

 American bulldogs almost faded away after World War II, but breeders John Johnson and Alan Scott each worked to improve the animals' family sociability and guarding skills.
 Now, there are two primary strains of American bulldogs, and those with Johnson's traits are a little larger and more athletic than canines Scott's line.

 This breed is sometimes confused with pit bulls, but there are some things prospective owners need to know about American bulldogs vs. pit bulls.
 For one, the term "pit bull" in the U.S. can refer to any type of dog descended from bulldogs and terriers, or those who have the characteristic wide head, short coat, and muscular frame.
-But in the U.K, pit bulls are recognized as their own breed by the United Kennel Club.
+But pit bulls are recognized as their own breed by the United Kennel Club.

 While both can be loving and rambunctious dogs, the American bulldog always has a white base for their coat, while pit bulls can be almost any color.
 They also have different lineages—American bulldogs descend from mastiffs, and pit bulls from various terriers, including American Staffordshire terriers and Staffordshire bull terriers—although some breed historians believe there's a little bulldog mixed in.

 Neither the American bulldog nor the pit bull are registered with the American Kennel Club (AKC), but the AKC recognized the American bulldog into its Foundation Stock Service in 2019.

 - American bulldogs can jump more than 3 feet in the air.
 Some have been known to bounce as high as 7 feet!